mshumer/interactive-sora/README.md

 **One canonical choose-your-own adventure world, expanded by the community.**

 The shared canon is now a portal-hopping multiverse: the Courier chases chronoglyph shards through remixed takes on famous game worlds (neon Vice City vibes, rune-soaked gothic battlefields, clockwork fantasy cities) to seal the Cataclysm Rift.
-Every 7-second beat delivers a high-energy action moment and sets up the next choice.
-When a branch already exists its video plays instantly; if not, explorers can contribute their own Gemini (Veo 3.1) key—plus an OpenAI planner key if they want—to mint the clip for everyone else.
+Every 8-second beat delivers a high-energy action moment and sets up the next choice.
+When a branch already exists its video plays instantly; if not, explorers can contribute their own Gemini key (used for both Veo renders and planning) to mint the clip for everyone else.

 ---